-Respect was founded in 1999 by Peter Yarrow of the legendary folk
+Respect was co-founded in 1999 by Peter Yarrow of the legendary folk

-trio, Peter, Paul and Mary, to promote the infusion of character education
+trio, Peter, Paul and Mary, and Dr. Charlotte Frank, to promote the infusion of character education

 and social and emotional learning principles into school curricula.
 Toward